ucam-department-of-psychiatry/crate/docs/source/installation/manual_installation.rst

 Manual installation
 -------------------

-Installing CRATE itself is very easy, but you probably want a lot of supporting tools.
+Installing CRATE itself is straightforward, but you probably want a lot of supporting tools.
 Here's a logical sequence.